 Distinguished Professor Michael Carrier shares perspective on Amazon's acquisition of Whole Foods in this report by ABC News.

 Clinical Professor and Director of Trial Advocacy J.C.
 Lore shared insights for this report published in The Wall Street Journal:

 Distinguished Professor Michael Carrier was interviewed for this Bloomberg report on Amazon's acquisition of Whole Foods:

 In this powerful op-ed piece in the New York Times, Rutgers Law Professor Elise Boddie talks about the acquittal of Philando Castile's shooter and how living in fear has made it impossible for African-Americans to simply have an ordinary day.

-As part of a powerful series in the Asbury Park Press about opoid addiction in New Jersey, Rutgers Law Professor David Noll compares lawsuits against opoid manufacturers to previous suits against big tobacco, in an article that accompanies the video documentary.
+As part of a timely series in the Asbury Park Press about opoid addiction in New Jersey, Rutgers Law Professor David Noll compares lawsuits against opoid manufacturers to previous suits against big tobacco, in an article that accompanies the video documentary.

 Recent work by Professor Jeena Shah and students in the International Human Rights Clinic brought to light the persecution faced by members of the LGBTI community in Uganda in this news release by the Center for Constitutional Rights.

 Rutgers Law Professor David Noll, an expert in civil procedure and regulation, comments on the future of the arbitration clause for the Consumer Financial Protection Bureau, which would would bar banks and other financial institutions from using mandatory arbitration clauses to prevent class actions.

 Distinguished Professor Michael Carrier shares insights from his research on drug prices in this Consumer Reports article

 Rutgers Law School Co-Dean Michael Cahill talks about school affordability, offers predictions about the future growth of the legal profession, and imagines a meeting with Lincoln and Obama in this Oklahoma Legal Group Blog post